Questions and answers on the SNB's balance sheet

 -

-The liabilities on the SNB's balance sheet essentially consist of banknotes in circulation, sight deposits held at the SNB, liabilities from Swiss franc repo transactions, SNB debt certificates (SNB Bills), foreign currency liabilities and the SNB's equity capital.
+The liabilities on the SNB's balance sheet essentially consist of banknotes in circulation, sight deposits held by banks at the SNB, liabilities from Swiss franc repo transactions, SNB debt certificates (SNB Bills), foreign currency liabilities and the SNB's equity capital.
 The majority of the liabilities directly reflect the implementation of the SNB's monetary policy, i.e. providing liquidity to or absorbing liquidity from the money market.
 This is how the SNB influences the interest rate level.
 In recent years up to and including 2021, liquidity was primarily provided to the money market through foreign currency purchases, which the SNB used to counter upward pressure on the Swiss franc.
 The money market was provided with substantial liquidity through purchases of currency in exchange for Swiss francs, which was reflected on the liabilities side by a steep increase in sight deposits.
 Owing to the change in the monetary situation, the SNB began in September 2022 to reduce sight deposits again by way of open market operations.
-Liquidity-absorbing repo transactions and the issuance of short-term SNB debt certificates (SNB Bills) are used to reduce sight deposits, and thus the liquidity supply in the money market.
+Liquidity-absorbing repo transactions and the issuance of short-term SNB debt certificates (SNB Bills) were used to reduce sight deposits, and thus the liquidity supply in the money market.
+The decrease in sight deposits continued in 2023.

 -